firzad/COMP6771-Word-Ladder/README.md

 * **Task 3** --- *Design your algorithm.* Be sure you understand the breadth-first search algorithm on paper, and what types you will need to use.
-* **Task 4** --- *Lexicon handling.* Set up an `absl::flat_hash_set` object with the large lexicon, read from our data file (there’s a utility function called `word_ladder::read_lexicon` that will read it in from file for you).
+* **Task 4** --- *Lexicon handling.* Set up an `absl::flat_hash_set` object with the large lexicon, read from our data file.
+There’s a utility function called `word_ladder::read_lexicon` that will read it in from file for you.

 ### Assumptions